ningrao/notes/web.md

   * optimization option
     - development, 'namedModules' is turned on by default, then 'moduleIds' is 'named'. module id is set to relative path (related to context);
     - production, 'occurrenceOrder' is turned on by default, then 'moduleIds' is 'size'. module id is set to numeric index of occurence;

+- watching
+  + restart watching after each HMR compilation from newly added dependencies (file,folder/context)
+  + any one file changed, all files are processed to compare its timestamp to decide whether to update

 ## plugins: